AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getNumGlobalParameters()
-   :module: roadrunner
+   :module: RoadRunner

-   Returns the number of global parameters in the model.
+   Return the number of global parameters in the model.

    >>> r.getNumGlobalParameters()
    5

 .. method:: ExecutableModel.setGlobalParameterValues([index], values)
-   :module: roadrunner
+   :module: RoadRunner

    Use this to set the entire set of global parameters in one call.
    The order of parameters is given by the order of Ids returned by getGlobalParameterIds()